temporalio/documentation/docs/learning-paths/background-checks/application-design-and-implementation.md

 ![Diagram of component topology of the Temporal Application](/diagrams/background-checks/component-topology.svg)

-The Temporal Client communicates with the Temporal Cluster.
+The Temporal Client communicates with the Temporal Cluster (Temporal Server + Database + Elasticsearch).

 The Temporal Cluster communicates with the Workers that execute our application code.
 Our application has one Worker Process and one Worker Entity.